 When I wrote my first machine learning algorithm, I used the mammoth data set collection hosted by UC Irvine to learn the ropes.
 There were so many datasets to practice with, 442 to be exact.
 But the problem is that these are datasets that have been used by loads of people all over the world, and almost all the findings that could be obtained from them, have already been published.
 Also, data science has progressed in many fields.
 There are infinite types of data sets that you might want to study.
-In that case 442 is a minuscule, almost a drop in the ocean and so is google dataset search existing.
+In that case, 442 is a minuscule, almost a drop in the ocean and so is google dataset search existing.

 But then, whenever we need to search for something, we “Google” it, right?
 So if I needed a data set with details of cancer patients in a region, to find whether living in an urban area increases the chances of developing the deadly disease, I would most likely end up “Googling” it.
 However, what you need to understand is that Google works on the basis of word matching.
-It is more likely to fetch you articles with the words “Dataset of cancer patients” when you search for it, than give you actual datasets.
-And this is the reason why Google has launched the Google Dataset Search (which is still in Beta stage) on the 5th of September, this year.
+It is more likely to fetch your articles with the words “Dataset of cancer patients” when you search for it than give you actual datasets.
+And this is the reason why Google has launched the Google dataset search beta on the 5th of September, this year.

 So now, you can search for keywords, and find datasets associated with them.
 But what do you need to search with?
 We all know certain tricks and tips that work when searching on Google.
 Do any such rules apply when searching for a particular google?
-Yes indeed, according to Google, you will find it much easier to harvest datasets from the Google Dataset Search Engine, in case you provide information such as name of the dataset, description, creator-info and the format (csv, json, etc).
-Even datasets in markup languages can be discovered with the help of the all new search engine.
+Yes indeed, according to Google, you will find it much easier to harvest datasets from the Google Search Engine, in case you provide information such as the name of the dataset, description, creator-info, and the format (CSV, JSON, etc).
+Even datasets in markup languages can be discovered with the help of the all-new search engine.

-For people who want Google to locate datasets in their websites and show them to users, Google says that although the feature is in pilot, things are taking pace, and you can start adding dataset by adding structured data to your website, and they will eventually come up in the Google Dataset Search Engine, when people search with relevant terms.
+For people who want Google to locate datasets in their websites and show them to users, Google says that although the feature is in the pilot, things are taking pace, and you can start adding dataset by adding structured data to your website, and they will eventually come up in the search engine when people search with relevant terms.

-Well, there are thousands of repositories containing data in the web and they in turn provide access to millions of datasets.
-These datasets can belong to National, International, or regional Governments, Non Profit Organizations, or even companies that want to engage the public in dealing with their datasets.
-A huge quantity of datasets are publicly held by research organizations and colleges of higher education.
-Access to all these datasets are critical, so as to facilitate easy flow of information.
-A dataset trapped under a thousand dollar fees might as be well be beyond the reach of many researchers who could have made some sense from the data.
+Well, there are thousands of repositories containing data on the web and they in turn provide access to millions of datasets.
+These datasets can belong to National, International, or regional Governments, Non-Profit Organizations, or even companies that want to engage the public in dealing with their datasets.
+A huge quantity of datasets is publicly held by research organizations and colleges of higher education.
+Access to all these datasets is critical, so as to facilitate the easy flow of information.
+A dataset trapped under a thousand dollar fees might as well be beyond the reach of many researchers who could have made some sense from the data.

 Google is solving the problem by allowing people to attach some metadata in a particular format that will be governed by some standards, so as to help Google track the datasets more easily.
 These metadata would be helping Google make datasets easily accessible to the public.